 Overview Of Backpacking The Maroon Bells Four Pass Loop

 Length: 26.7 mile loop

 Elevation gain/loss: 7,500 feet

 The trail is very well marked so you don’t need to worry too much about navigation.
-We average about 2 miles per hour and it was a little slower than that for this hike probably due to the weight of our bags.
+We average about 2 miles per hour and we were a little slower than that for this hike, probably due to the weight of our bags.

 Where you decide to park depends on a few factors such as:

-- When you want to start your hike?
+- When do you want to start your hike?

-- How many days you want to be in the backcountry?
+- How many days do you want to be in the backcountry?

 - Are you trying to save money?

 - Are you going on a popular weekend or on a less crowded weekday?